Watching, Making and Understanding Film

 - gain a better understanding of European/world cinema heritage.

 - develop personal confidence whilst working on a group project.

 - stimulate their creativity.

 The programme consists of practical and theoretical activities delivered over 14 weeks, from autumn to June.
 Pupils engage with the practical side of filmmaking (scripting, shooting, editing etc.) but also reflect on already-existing films as well as their own.
 Each year the young filmmakers come together at the Edinburgh International Film Festival in June to screen and discuss their final short films.

 Cinema cent ans de jeunesse is now an international programme with partners across the world.
 Each year, one of our schools attend the end of year screening at the Cinémathèque Française.
 In June 2018 St Charles Primary School attended with their film The Garden.
 In June 2019, pupils from Inverbrothock in Angus will be screening their film in Paris.

 In 2017/18 we worked with pupils in eight primary schools: Granton (Edinburgh), Lorne (Edinburgh), St Charles RC (Glasgow), Glendale (Glasgow), Burnside (Angus), Inverbrothock (Angus), Mosstodloch (Moray) and Dingwall (Highlands).
-The topic this year has been 'Place & Stories' and the final films produced by the children, with the support of their filmmakers and teachers, screened at the Edinburgh International Film Festival on Monday 25 June.
+The topic was 'Place & Stories' and the final films produced by the children, with the support of their filmmakers and teachers, screened at the Edinburgh International Film Festival.
+The final films are available to watch here.